How to SSH a Tunnel Proxy

 SSH Tunneling allows access to resources on the remote server or allows access to your local resources to someone else.
-You will need to se tup SSH tunneling in two scenarios, 1) You want to access remote resources that you can't access, 2) If you want people from the outside network can access your web server hosted on the local network.
+You will need to set up SSH tunnelling in two scenarios, 1) You want to access remote resources that you can't access, 2) If you want people from the outside network can access your web server hosted on the local network.

-There are three different types of SSH tunneling methods.
+There are three different types of SSH tunnelling methods.
 In this tutorial, we will explain each with examples.

 Local port forwarding is used to forwards a connection from the machine located on the local network to the SSH server and then the destination port.
 For example, your web server is hosted on the local IP address on your machine located at your office and you want to access it from your home computer.

-Generally, local port forwarding is used to connect to a remote service on an internal network like, VNC server or Web server.
+Generally, local port forwarding is used to connect to a remote service on an internal network like a VNC server or Web server.

 To understand local port forwarding better, let's take an example.